 Once the grout is applied you wipe it off the surface just as you would for any other tiling project.
 Let the grout dry 24 hours and then remove the haze with a soft cloth and buff the glass to a shine.

 For now, I chose not to grout my mosaic just yet, but when I do, I won’t be grouting around the glass gems.
 The reason for that is so we’ll be able to remove the mosaic again if we ever move; just in case I don’t want to leave it behind.

 Free Koi Pattern to Try

-The attached Koi pattern was designed by glass Artist Laura Heathcote for Spectrum Glass in 1999.
+This simple Koi pattern is by glass Artist Laura Heathcote for Spectrum Glass in 1999.
 It’s available as a free download (for personal use only) but I’ve included it here for you in case you’d like to give it a try: Koi_Spectrum Pattern_Birdz of a Feather.

-If you’re intimidated to try a real stained glass piece, I’ll be experimenting with faux stained glass and hope to bring you an easier project soon!
+If you’re intimidated to try a real stained glass piece, I hope to experiment with faux stained glass and bring you an easier project soon!

-If you enjoyed seeing how this stained glass decor transformed our staircase, please pin and share.
+If you enjoyed seeing how this stained glass decor transformed our staircase, please pin!

 Subscribe to Birdz of a Feather

 Get your DIY mojo on at Birdz of a Feather and subscribe if you don’t want to miss another unique idea!
 Follow us right here for more great crafty projects and DIYs.
 You can also follow us on Pinterest, Facebook, YouTube and Instagram.